AnandTenneti/SampleProject/README.md

 Screenshots:
 Within this folder, screenshots of the pages of failed test cases are stored

-6. **Prerequisites**: Requirements that the user needs to have installed.
-     Java
-     WebDriver
-     TestNG
-3. **Setup**: Instructions on how to set up the project, including how to clone the repository, install dependencies, and configure WebDriver.

-4. **Usage**: Provides instructions on how to write test cases and configure the project for different browsers.
 5. **Running Tests**: Describes how to execute the tests using Maven or an IDE.
    The tests are run using the maven commands